 - A cash-in of your investments with the sale proceeds transferred to your ex-spouse.

-To transfer the investments, log onto the CPF website using your SingPass account, click on My Requests under the my cpf Online Services panel > Investment > Apply to Transfer CPF Investments Sale Proceeds (Division of CPF-related Matrimonial Assets) and fill in the form accordingly.
+To transfer the investments, log into the CPF website using your SingPass account, click on My Requests > Investment > Apply to Transfer CPF Investments Sale Proceeds (Division of CPF-related Matrimonial Assets) and fill in the form accordingly.